shibo-joey/techPapers/systemDesign.md

   ### Microservice
   - Easy to scale
-  - Easy for new member
+  - Easy for new team member
   - parallel developing is more easy
   - Need a good architecture

+ # Database Sharding

+  ## Horizontal Partitioning
+  ### Sharding
+  1. Jonis
+  2. Memcached
+  3. Fixed number of shards

+  ## vertical Partitioning